 Optimization Trial

 Each optimization run is made up of one or more optimization trials.
-A trial corresponds to a single evaluation of a candidate prompt or prompt configuration.
-You can few each
+A trial corresponds to evaluating a candidate on the chosen dataset slice (full, sampled, or minibatch).
+You can view each trial’s prompt, score, and reasoning history inside the Opik UI to understand optimizer progress.

 Prompt model